ycpcs/cs340-fall2016/assign/clojure-quiz.md

 # Your task

-This is a Clojure review lab.
-It is intended to prepare you for Exam 2, so I would recommend taking it in "exam conditions".
-We will work on this lab in class on Tuesday, Nov 10th.

 Complete the **swap-maybe**, **negate-all**, **rotate1**, and **rotaten** functions in `src/cs340_clojurequiz/core.clj`.
 Each function is described by a detailed comment with example inputs and expected results.

 You can test your functions by running the command `lein test` in a terminal window from the root of the project.